EXCLUSIVE: Kell Brook return confirmed for Dec 8, opponent set

 In regards to an opponent for Brook.
 World Boxing News can exclusively reveal that Michael Zerafa has accepted an offer to be in the opposite corner.

-Zerafa’s only other reverse came one year prior to Qullin on points against Arif Magomedov in Moscow.
+Zerafa’s only other reverse came one year before Quillin on points against Arif Magomedov in Moscow.

-As WBN also exclusively revealed, Brook is currently training in Spain with ex-boxer and friend John Fewkes after deciding to trial and alternative trainer to Dominic Ingle.
+As WBN also exclusively revealed, Brook is currently training in Spain with ex-boxer and friend John Fewkes after deciding to trial an alternative trainer to Dominic Ingle.

 The Aussie is champing at the bit for the announcement to be made official.